Su-Ng/CustomerSegmentation/README.md

 Customer Segmentation is an interesting data science application.
 I will be using it to analyse the age, income, gender of the people shopping in the mall.
+In addition I will be using machine learning techniques to help to come up with a better strategy to market the products to the right segment of the shoppers in the mall.

 ![Alt text](RplotGender.png?raw=true "Title")